10 Fun Things to Do in Modena, Italy

 Winter, from December to February, is the low tourist season, making it perfect for those seeking a quieter visit and lower prices, although it can be chillier.

-Things To Do in Modena, Italy
+The Best Things To Do in Modena

 Indulge in Gelato

-Emilia Cremeria gelato shop was a place that we frequented twice daily (it was seriously the best we had in all of Italy–and we tested a LOT)
+Satisfy your sweet tooth with authentic Italian gelato from one of the city’s Gelaterias.
+GIOELIA Cremeria gelato shop was a place that we frequented twice daily (it was seriously the best we had in all of Italy–and we tested a LOT).

-Overall though, we revered the calm.
+Overall, though, we revered the calm.
 We did not miss shuffling among hundreds and hearing English more often than not.
 Here, we felt like we were cherishing a real slice of Italy.
+Easily it’s one of the best things to do in Modena.

 Explore Piazza Grande

+Modena’s Piazza Grande, also known as Piazza Roma, is the city’s central square, steeped in history and surrounded by stunning architecture.
 Dominated by the Modena Cathedral and the iconic Ghirlandina Tower, both UNESCO World Heritage Sites, it’s a hub for cultural events and dining.

 This lively square offers a glimpse into Modena’s rich heritage and is one of the main things to do in Modena while exploring the city’s historic center.
+And it only gets more magical when dusk sets in, and the golden hue from the lights reflects off the Piazza’s cobblestone streets.

-Located in Piazza Grande, the Ghirlandina Tower (Duomo di Modena) is a UNESCO World Heritage site, and pretty hard to miss, as it sits above everything else in the city center.
+Located in Piazza Grande, the Ghirlandina Tower (Duomo di Modena) is a UNESCO World Heritage site and pretty hard to miss, as it sits above everything else in the city center.

-Visitors have the opportunity to climb the bell tower to reach the top, where they are rewarded with panoramic views of Modena and the surrounding countryside.
-The ascent consists of a series of narrow staircases and offers a unique perspective on the city.
+We had the chance to climb the bell tower to reach the top, and were rewarded with panoramic views of Modena and the surrounding countryside.
+Be prepared to go up though, the ascent consists of a series of narrow staircases and can be a bit of a tight squeeze.
+It’s one of the “top” things to do in Modena.
+Literally.
+See what we did there?

 Visit Modena Cathedral

-The stunning Modena Cathedral (Duomo di Modena) is a UNESCO World Heritage site known for its Romanesque architecture and intricate carvings.
-It is also located in Piazza Grande in the city center..
+The stunning Modena Cathedral (Duomo di Modena) is another UNESCO World Heritage site known for its Romanesque architecture and intricate carvings.
+It is also located in Piazza Grande in the city centre.

 Inside the cathedral, you’ll find a treasure trove of artistic and historical riches.
 Notable highlights include beautiful frescoes, a stunning mosaic in the apse, and an intricately carved pulpit.
+Modena Cathedral is not only a testament to the artistic achievements of its time but also a living symbol of Modena’s historical and cultural heritage.

 Savour Balsamic Vinegar

-By participating in a balsamic vinegar tasting tour, you gain insight into this rich heritage and its significance in Italian cuisine.
+Modena’s balsamic vinegar is deeply ingrained in the local culinary culture (to say the least).
+By participating in a lunch and balsamic vinegar tasting tour, you gain insight into this rich heritage and its significance in Italian cuisine.
+You get to visit a balsamic vinegar factory and of course, have lunch!

 The Enzo Ferrari Museum

-Visiting the Enzo Ferrari Museum is one of the most popular things to do in Modena, and definitely worth visiting for those interested in a stunning collection of historic vehicles.
+Upon entering, I stepped into the expansive hall, which hosts a diverse array of exhibitions, offering the chance to delve into the fascinating history of Ferrari and its visionary founder, Enzo.
+The Enzo Ferrari Museum is one of the most popular things to do in Modena, and definitely worth visiting for those interested in a stunning collection of historic vehicles.

 Test Drive a Ferrari